 80 years after a cataclysmic storm, a pocket of humanity has rebuilt a Home and forced back the encroaching chaos with advanced weaponry.

 Yet still, they are ever plagued by the Drops: portals which deposit invaders from alien worlds all throughout the land.

 This is the world of No Gods, No Masters.
-A world where the men and women of the Human republic fight tooth and nail to not only reclaim their world from the alien Invasives, but struggle daily to maintin the puirty of their race from the forces of Strange.
+A world where the men and women of the Human republic fight tooth and nail to not only reclaim their world from the alien Invasives, but struggle daily to maintain the purity of their race from the forces of Strange.

 Click on the link below to download your free copy of “The Glass Forest”, a story set in this world.
-Consider it an appitzer before the first course, “The Goddess’s Gambit: Book One of the No Gods, No Masters series coming out later this year.
+Consider it an appetizer before the first course, “The Goddess’s Gambit.”

-Subscribe today and recieve each new side story free via email.
+Subscribe today and receive each new side story free via email.

 Join the fight to save humanity today.
 We need all the help we can get, for hell isn’t on earth, but earth is in hell.